 - 2.3 A protective helmet is headwear made of hard material and designed to protect the head or the face or both, which shall (in line with the Clothing and Equipment Regulations) be certified to BS7928:2013.
-For the purposes of interpreting these Playing Conditions, such a description will include facequards. - 2.4 Equipment a batsman's equipment is his bat as defined above, together with any external protective equipment he is wearing.

-A fielder's equipment is any external protective equipment that he is wearing.

-- 2.5 The bat the following are to be considered as part of the bat: - the whole of the bat itself. - the whole of a glove (or gloves) worn on the hand (or hands) holding the bat. - the hand (or hands) holding the bat, if the batsman is not wearing a glove on that hand or on those hands. - 2.6 Held in batsman's hand.
-Contact between a batsman's hand, or glove worn on his hand, and any part of the bat shall constitute the bat being held in that hand.
+For the purposes of interpreting these Playing Conditions, such a description will include faceguards. - 2.4 Equipment a batter's equipment is her bat as defined above, together with any external protective equipment she is wearing. - A fielder's equipment is any external protective equipment that she is wearing. - 2.5 The bat the following are to be considered as part of the bat: - the whole of the bat itself. - the whole of a glove (or gloves) worn on the hand (or hands) holding the bat. - the hand (or hands) holding the bat, if the batter is not wearing a glove on that hand or on those hands. - 2.6 Held in batter's hand.
+Contact between a batter's hand, or glove worn on her hand, and any part of the bat shall constitute the bat being held in that hand.